Bellapais Abbey

-Bellapais Abbey (also spelled Bellapaïs) is the ruin of a monastery built by Canons Regular in the 13th century on the northern side of the small village of Bellapais, in Northern Cyprus, about five kilometres from the town of Kyrenia.
+Bellapais Abbey (also spelled Bellapaïs) is the ruin of a monastery built by canons regular in the 13th century on the northern side of the small village of Bellapais, in Northern Cyprus, about 5 km from Kyrenia.
 The ruin is at an altitude of 220 m above sea level, and commands a long view down to Kyrenia and the Mediterranean sea.

 The site is also a museum, which hosts a restaurant and a cafe.
 The Abbey's refectory is also a venue for concerts and lectures.
 In spring and early summer, classic music festivals with international and local stars are held here.